Symplectic topology and ideal-valued measures: Proof of Main Theorem

 Additionally, since $K$ is a displaceable compact subset, there exists a displaceable region $W$ which contains $K$ in its interior.
 Let $Z$ be the closure of the complement of $W$ and denote $U=\Int(W)$.
-The compact sets $W,Z$ commute and since their intersection is a displaceable compact, we get that $SH^*(W\cap Z)=\{0\}$.
-Using Mayer-Vietoris we get that
+The compact sets $W,Z$ commute, and since $Z\cap W$ is displaceable, we have $SH^*(Z\cap W;\Lambda)=0$.
+Using Mayer-Vietoris we obtain

 Thus $\res^M_Z:SH^*(M;\Lambda)\to SH^*(Z;\Lambda)$ is an isomorphism, therefore

 \end{proof}